10 Colleges and Universities with Free Online Liberal Studies Courses

 See our list of the top free online liberal studies courses.
 Learn about what courses are available, what topics they cover and whether you can use them to get college credit.

-Information on Free Online Liberal Studies Courses
+Free Online Non-Credited Liberal Studies Courses

 Many colleges and universities offer free online liberal studies courses covering subjects including math, literature, the sciences, history and philosophy.
 Students don't have to register for these free classes, but they also don't receive college credit from the school.
 Special software such as Adobe Acrobat Reader and mp3 players may be needed to access course materials.